Hello, how can we help you?

 1. Access the File > Form (FO005) menu.

-4. Go through the import steps and click on the Finish button.
+3. Select the Responsive form option and click on the Continue button.

 In addition to fields, the rules, variables, expressions, and functions associated with the forms are imported as well.